iAmTCAB/Web/README.md

     <div class="container">
         <section id="about" class="about">
             <h2>About Me</h2>
             <p>Hello!
-I'm Christopher, an avid investor with a deep passion for technology and the world of cryptocurrency.
+I'm Chris, an avid investor with a deep passion for technology and the world of cryptocurrency.
 My journey in investing has been driven by a keen interest in emerging technologies and their potential to revolutionize various industries.
 I thrive on exploring new tech trends and leveraging them for innovative investment opportunities.</p>
         </section>
         <section id="contact" class="contact">
             <h2>Contact Information</h2>